aklump/web_package/README.md

     $ bump release
     $ bump done

-If so, Web Project is for you!
+If so, Web Package is for you!
 Read on...

 ##Installation
 1. Create a symlink to `web_package.sh`, I suggest `bump` and add it to `~/bin` you can then call this script by typing `bump` on the command line as in the examples below.